eding36/my_own_mlp/README.md

 train(csv_dir="your_data.csv")
 ```

-# transformer to predict the next amino acid in a partially masked amino acid sequence - coming soon!
+# transformer to predict the next amino acid in a protein sequence - coming soon!

 # dependencies